 Fortunately, the issues I’m having with the manga’s discussion of gender roles are largely overshadowed by the likeableness of its lead character.
 I really like Sapphire, and though she dislikes having to live as boy while her girl’s heart longs for everything she’s not allowed to have, she doesn’t reject the qualities that make her able to pass as male.
 She wants to wear dresses and she wishes she could crush on the neighboring prince a little more openly, but it’s hard to imagine her enjoying a life without the adventure her “male” role offers her.

 Things take an interesting turn in the last few chapters of this volume, and I expect I might enjoy the second volume more than the first, if those chapters are any indication.
 But even if the premise continues to bother me, I suspect I’ll continue to enjoy this series.
 Sapphire is just too much fun to let go of.

 MICHELLE: Oh man, that fight scene you speak of seems guaranteed to make steam come out of my ears.
 But still, this is a title I long wished for, despite not knowing very much about it aside from its premise.
 (I’ve been waiting for the release of volume two so I could read the whole series at once.)
 I suppose I will try to overlook this aspect, or at least consider it a sign of the times.

-MELINDA: It really is worth making the attempt, and honestly I’m looking forward to volume two.
+MJ: It really is worth making the attempt, and honestly I’m looking forward to volume two.
 I hope your experience is the same!

 So what else have you been reading this week?